 "I was just learning it on the fly.
 I think Tom and K.C. may have been more familiar with it.
 I'm not quite sure.
 But it was just a big learning curve.
 It was fun and it was creative and it was interesting.
 [It was also] a little distracting to play it for the first time right there and then on-camera."
 Having recently watched the movie at TCM's 40th anniversary red carpet event back in late April, Frye noticed a great deal of improvised "ad-libbing" that lends a natural and almost documentary feel to the proceedings.
 "There's no way that that was scripted.
 It was like Howard Hawks.
 We were talking and on top [of each other]."

-Aside from a handful of exterior shots filmed around Los Angeles and Northern California, the vast majority of E.T.'s production took place on the Universal backlot, where lore has it that a young Steven Spielberg fibbed his way into a job with the studio several decades before.
+Aside from a handful of exterior shots filmed around Los Angeles and Northern California, most of E.T.'s production took place at Laird International Studios in Los Angeles.

 In between takes, the young actors would attend school lessons, run lines together, ride their bikes across the soundstages, or admire the masterful artistry of the E.T. puppet designed by Carlo Rambaldi.
 Frye remembers seeing "a whole crew of people dedicated to the left eyebrow, and these two dedicated to the nostrils and this one dedicated to the left eyelid.
 The symbiosis of all of them working together with these levers, that's unheard of now.
 I mean, it's like Stone Age stuff."